ThatTonybo/xkcdify/README.md

 # xkcdify
-A simple API for getting latest/random/specific xkcd comics.
+A simple node.js wrapper for getting latest/random/specific xkcd comics.
+This is unmaintained, but works fine and can be used if wanted.

 ## Install
 ```